VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 Push idler mount up to desired belt tension and hold.

-<b>NOTE:</b>  This is why it's important for your M5 screw not to protrude past the idler mount.
+> <b>NOTE:</b>  It's important for your M5 screw (or M3 screw if using idler w/3mm I.D.) not to protrude past the idler mount.
 This will allow you to move the idler mount upward clearing the 1515 extrusion allowing more belt tension.

 ![Zbelt-Step03](Images/z-step-03-2.jpg)